 CNNMoney is not exactly intellectual discussion of economic and investing issues but normally it offers fairly good material for the large number of people.
-Especially those who really don’t want to read Warren Buffett or Brad Setser.
+Especially those who really don’t want to read Warren Buffett or Brad Setser [the broken link was removed].
 Still the following quote in their article, Cashing in on hot real estate is just wrong:

 San Diego-based certified financial planners Christopher Van Slyke and Terry Green recommend an unconventional plan: taking out a new $500,000 ARM.